 As a result of economic conditions, general global economic uncertainty, political change, global pandemics, and other factors, we do not know whether additional capital will be available when needed, or that, if available, we will be able to obtain additional capital on reasonable terms.
 If we are unable to raise additional capital due to the volatile global financial markets, general economic uncertainty or other factors, we may need to curtail planned development activities.
 Specifically, the COVID-19 pandemic has significantly disrupted global financial markets, and may limit our ability to access capital, which could in the future negatively affect our liquidity.
 A recession or market correction resulting from the spread of COVID-19 could materially affect our business and the value of our common stock.

 Cash Flows

-The following table summarizes our sources and uses of cash for the three months ended March 31, 2020 and 2019:
+The following table summarizes our sources and uses of cash for the: